SourceBox-LLC/FineFoundry/README.md

 - **Settings** — HF token, RunPod API key, Ollama config, proxy settings
 - **Training Configs** — Saved hyperparameter configurations
-- **Scrape Sessions** — History of all scrape runs with metadata
+- **Scrape Sessions** — History of all scrape runs with metadata (4chan, Reddit, Stack Exchange, Synthetic)
-- **Scraped Pairs** — All input/output pairs from scraping
+- **Scraped Pairs** — All input/output pairs from scraping and synthetic generation

 The database is auto-created on first run.
 Existing JSON files (`ff_settings.json`, `saved_configs/*.json`) are automatically migrated.

-JSON files are still written during scraping for compatibility with the Build & Publish workflow and external tools.
+JSON files are still written during scraping/generation for compatibility with the Build & Publish workflow and external tools.

 <a id="dataset-artifacts"></a>